wretetwlin/py-scripts/readme.txt

-python scripts.
-minor edit to readme file.
+crontab and python script to auto update solr and github.